FlafyDev/spotify-listen-together/README.md

 ![Website](examples/web.png)

 ## TODOs (For both the client and the server)
-- Show if someone is the host/is watching an AD (on the website).
+- Show if a listener is the host/is watching an AD (on the website).
-- Wait if someone is watching an AD.
+- Wait if a listener is watching an AD.
 - Handle listeners who joined while a song was playing.
 - Correct the current song's time evey few seconds.
 - Ping server every few minutes (In case it's Heroku or something so it won't close).
+- Have some sort of visuallizer inside Spotify which shows who's listening with you and if you're connected to a server.
+- Change "server" to "room".
+Have multiple rooms per server.